awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-file-compression.md

 LZOP   <a name="copy-lzop"></a>
 A value that specifies that the input file or files are in compressed lzop format \(\.lzo files\)\.
 The COPY operation reads each compressed file and uncompresses the data as it loads\.
 COPY does not support files that are compressed using the lzop *\-\-filter* option\.

+ZSTD   <a name="copy-zstd"></a>
+A value that specifies that the input file or files are in compressed Zstandard format \(\.zst files\)\.
+The COPY operation reads each compressed file and uncompresses the data as it loads\.
+For more information, see [Zstandard Encoding](zstd-encoding.md)\.
+ZSTD is supported only with COPY from Amazon S3\.